gattsby/python-greeting-project/README.md

 # Greeting Project

-This is my first Python project! 🎉
+This is my first Python project
 It asks for your name and age, then prints a greeting.

 ## How to Run